keswanimoe/Hobby-Page/README.md

 https://www.w3schools.com/html/html_css.asp
 https://www.w3schools.com/js/default.asp

-View the Hobby Page here: https://keswanimoe.github.io/
+You can view the Hobby Page here by the link in the 'About' section of this repo.